 But first up, I would like to learn a bit more about food styling so I can post better pictures.
 While I’m doing okay with my little point-and- shoot camera, I know I can get better shots with just a few more props and a better understanding of what makes a good photo.

-While I was on the vineyard tour a few weeks ago, I told my friend Dawn that I thought of her often while taking blog photos.
-Dawn is a very good photographer, and she took the photo of me that I use on this blog.
+While I was on the vineyard tour a few weeks ago, I told my friend Dawn, for whom photography is her livelihood, that I thought of her often while taking blog photos.
 She tried to make me feel better by rattling off something about the relationship between apertures and shutter speeds and something else I can’t remember right now, but all of those things are yet to fully sink in.

 All that said, I think I passed my 90-day probation and can continue on.